commfish/BSAI_crab_assessments/SMBKC/smbkc_19/projections/README.md

 d 	  	|	  (from May 2019) average bycatch last 5 years 2014-2018
-b       |   average bycatch last 5 years AND F = M INSTEAD of State harvest policy (only run for proj 2) abc     |   similar to b, instead of F=M, it's F=M*0.75 - roughly assuming a 25% buffer on OFL so ABC
+b       |   average bycatch last 5 years AND F = M INSTEAD of State harvest policy (only run for proj 2) abc     |   similar to b, instead of F=M, it's F=M*0.75 - roughly assuming a 25% buffer on OFL so ABC SHP     |   changes the state harvest strategy to have a threshold of 75% of MMA before opening

 -conclusions: increased bycatch to 2007 levels reduces the time to rebuilding over 10 years for both proj 1 and 5, the magnitude is greater for 5.